-IB Mathematics SL permits students to work on a number of different topics including calculus, vector geometry and statistics, while also completing a university-level mathematical research project.
+IB Mathematics permits SL students to work on a number of different topics including calculus, vector geometry and statistics, while also completing a university-level mathematical research project.
 Students examine the subject from a number of different points of view—algebraic, geometric, deductive and numerical.
-Considering the challenging nature of first year university calculus and the expectations many courses have of first year students, IB Math SL is a fantastic way for a student to conclude his or her high school mathematical journey.
+Considering the challenging nature of first year university calculus and the expectations many courses have of first year students, IB Mathematics SL is a fantastic way for a student to conclude his or her high school mathematical journey.

-IB Mathematical Studies SL is a survey course of meaningful topics in Mathematics including statistics, finance, probability, sequences and series.
+IB Mathematical Studies is a survey course of meaningful topics in Mathematics including statistics, finance, probability, sequences and series.
 It is designed for students destined for Humanities or Social Sciences at university and is a wonderful “final” math course.
 Often students come away with a renewed confidence in their talents and with a genuine appreciation of mathematics.